 3. Financial: substantial financial resources and investments in infrastructure and technology is needed to establish, adapt, improve and modernize the facilities and infrastructure in particular in the waste and the water sectors.

 The EU’s Stabilisation and Association Process (SAP) was launched in 1999 and is the EU framework policy for the countries of South East Europe (except Turkey).
 In the field of environment it aims to bring about improvements in the medium and longer term through:

 Following the recent history of conflict in the Balkans, the initial focus was on physical reconstruction and rehabilitation.
 This emphasis has now shifted to institution-building with the aim of assisting the reform processes and thus preparing the countries for a closer relationship with the EU.

 Being non-member states, the relations with the countries of the region are governed by formal agreements that have to be ratified by EU Member States.
 The different types of agreement are:

 For Turkey, the Association Agreement from 1963 is the basis for the current relations.
 This early Agreement focused on the creation of a Customs Union that was established in 1995.

 Stabilisation and Association Agreements (SAAs).
 These agreements are used to support EU policy in the Western Balkans.
 The agreements with the former Yugoslav Republic of Macedonia and Croatia are now in force.
 Stabilization and Association Agreement and Interim Agreement on trade and trade-related issues have been signed with Serbia (April 2008), Bosnia & Herzegovina (June 2008), Albania (May 2006) and Montenegro (October 2007).
 For Bosnia and Herzegovina, Montenegro, Serbia and Albania, the interim agreements are in force while the SAAs will enter into force once the ratification process is completed.
-The Commission conducted recently a Feasibility Study intended to assess the ability of Kosovo to conclude a SAA.
+EU and Kosovo are currently negotiating for the conclusion of a Stabilization and Association Agreement.